LatikaRai/react-tut/README.md

 # React Mini Projects 🚀

-This repository contains a collection of **small React projects** that I built while learning React **topic by topic**.
+This repository contains a collection of **small React projects** built while learning React **step by step**.
-Each project focuses on a specific concept to strengthen my understanding through hands-on practice.
+Each project focuses on a specific React concept and is created to strengthen understanding through hands-on practice.

+Instead of just following tutorials, this repository emphasizes **learning by building**.